But you don't know Karen by night."

 - Effy from Skins: innocent schoolgirl by day, Fille Fatale by night.

-- Sheila from the US version of Shameless.
+- Sheila from Shameless (US).
 By day she's a sweet agoraphobic and germaphobic housewife.
 But at night she is very very into pegging filthy alcoholic Frank.

-- Angelus hints that cute geek girl Fred is like this.
+- Angel (or rather, his evil side Angelus) hints that cute geek girl Fred is like this.

 "Ah, Fred.
 You look all fresh and sweet, but I hear you at night in your room with Gunn.
 The things you say.
 I'm lying there, listening, hands under the covers...
 I can't help myself.
 It's so... gripping.